ivargr/kage-indexing/Readme.md

 ### Step 4: Get your variants and reference genome

-Put these somewhere (e.g in the data folder) and edit config.yml to point to the location.
+Put these somewhere (e.g in the local_data folder):

-* Your reference genome should be a `.fa` file
+* Your reference genome should end with `.fa` or a `.2bit` to be detected by snakemake.
 * Your variants should be a `vcf.gz` file with an accompanying index ending with `vcf.gz.tbi`.
-Your variants need to have phased genotypes.
+Your variants should ideally be phased and not have missing genotypes.
+If there are missing genotypes (i.e. "."), these will be treated as the reference allele.
+Variants are not required to be phased, but accuracy will likely be better with phased variants.

 ### Step 4: Edit config.yml

-Edit the `config.yml` file so that it fits with your data (e.g. specify chromosomes).
-The file includes an explanation of what needs to be edited.
+Edit the `config.yml` file so that it fits with your data.

+* Add an entry for your variants under `variants:`.
+Note that your variants can either point to a local path or some url.
+* Add an entry for you reference genome under `genomes:`
+* Create a new dataset under `analysis_regions`.
+Specify chromsomes.
+Note: It is a good idea to create a dataset for just a single or a few chromosomes first and test the whole pipeline to see that it doesn't crash before you try to make an index for the whole genome.

 ### Step 5: Run